claresudbery/clare-wiki-ably/pages/think/code-princ/katas.md

 - The facilitator can watch the progress of the pairs by clicking "dashboard"
     - or by using the following link (add ID to the end):
     - https://cyber-dojo.org/dashboard/show/

+#### Use traffic lights to spot people who might need help

+- No new traffic lights:
+    - If one of the pairs tries to take too big a step, and doesn’t run the tests for ages, their row won’t show any new traffic lights.
+Remind them not to write too much code at once, TDD is about small steps.
+- Long row of yellow traffic lights:
+    - Another problem you can spot easily is if a pair has a syntax error they don’t know how to fix - a long row of yellow traffic lights.
+You might be able to help them spot the problem, or just advise them to revert to the latest green.
+- Long row of red traffic lights:
+    - Similarly if one pair has a long row of red traffic lights - that indicates they tried to take too big a step and wrote a test that was too hard to make pass in one step.
+Go and talk to them, share your concerns, suggest they revert.

 #### Quick start guide if you're working solo